Google Photos - API

 2. Click the project selector in the top toolbar and create a new project

-3. Enable the Photos Library API.
+3. Enable the Photos Library API and the Google Photos Picker API.
 Click the Enable APIs and Services button, search for the Photos Library API, click the tile and hit the Enable button.
+Do the same for the Google Photos Picker API.

 4. Configure the consent screen: select external user type and create the screen.
 Add the app name and your domains.
 No need to select any scopes, but please add the email address of the user with the Google Photos albums.
 We will not validate this app, but you need to put it to production mode.
 The validation is unnecessary, but it restricts the number of potential users.
 This does not matter, since you are the only user of this app.
 Everything else is handled in Event Gallery.
 Check the review page and go back to the dashboard.